slub/dfg-viewer/dfgviewer/Documentation/Index.rst

 	ln -s ~/dfg-viewer/dfgviewer/ /var/www/typo3conf/ext/

-Repeat this process for the *goobi-presentation* (https://github.com/goobi/goobi-presentation.git) extension.
+Repeat this process for the *Goobi.Presentation (dlf)* (https://github.com/goobi/goobi-presentation.git) extension.

-Now install both extensions via the extension-manager within TYPO3.
+Now install both extensions via the extension manager within TYPO3.
 Also check if you have install the necessary dependencies (e.g. *t3jquery*, *static_info_tables*).
-If the installation was successful, the category `GOOBI.PRESENTATION` with a subitem `DFG-Viewer` will appear in the navigation tree on the left side of your TYPO3 Backend Manager.
+If the installation was successful, the category `GOOBI.PRESENTATION` with a subitem `DFG Viewer` will appear in the navigation tree on the left side of your TYPO3 backend.

 Create a Page-Item in the category `WEB` as well as a configuration folder as a subitem of this page.
-The title of the page as well as the configuration file arbitrary.
+The title of the page as well as the configuration file is arbitrary.

-Go to the subitem `DFG Viewer` of the `GOOBI.PRESENTATION` category, choose the configuration folder and click both buttons (*Create structures*, *Create Metadata*).
+Go to the subitem `DFG Viewer` of the `GOOBI.PRESENTATION` category, choose the configuration folder and click both buttons (*Create structures*, *Create metadata*).
+This adds some basic configuration records in the configuration folder, which define METS structure type and MODS metadata fields.
-Add the following configurations to the *Constant* settings of the template of your created page.

-    plugin.tx_dfgviewer.storagePid = 22
-    plugin.tx_dfgviewer.baseURL = http://yourdomain.de

-Set the page to *Rootlevel* and add the *DFG Viewer (dfgviewer)* item to your *Selected Items* under *Includes*.
+Go to the `Template` tool, choose the page item, set the page to *Rootlevel* and add the *DFG Viewer (dfgviewer)* item to your *Selected Items* under *Includes*.
+Then select the `Constants editor` and set the `storagePid` and `baseURL`according to your setup (`storagePid` should be the page ID of the configuration folder).

 Before your installation will work you have to create an appropriate jQuery library.
 Go to the *T3 jQuery* extensions (could be found in the category *ADMIN TOOLS* and choose the first subitem *Process & Analyze t3jquery.txt in extensions*.
 Go to the dialog by choosing the following options: *select both extensions*, click *check*, click *Merge & Use* and finally click *Create jQuery Library* at the bottom of the page.

 Now your installation should work.
 You can test this with the following url (replace *host* and *id* with the parameters of your installation):